seokjunS/TabWizard.js/README.md

   * Next button's id string

 #### Restriction:
-Corresponding tab panel's id should be same as tab's id without "-tab" For example, if tab's id is "hello-tab", corresponding tab panel's id should be "haha"
+Corresponding tab panel's id should be same as tab's id without "-tab".<br>
+For example, if tab's id is "hello-tab", corresponding tab panel's id should be "haha"

 #### Examples: